abethcrane/fibonacci-sequins/_posts/2016-06-06-james-whittaker.md

 {% responsive_image path: "images/posts/2016/05/IMG_9699-683x1024.jpg" %}

 Caution advised.
 Careers in STEM are great.
-Education in STEM … not so much.
+Education in STEM...not so much.
 I think we over rotate on math and arcane facts and figures that just aren’t useful in real careers.
 When was the last time anyone, other than an 11th grade math teacher, needed to factor a trinomial in their actual job?
 STEM edu tends toward the rote but a STEM career is everything but rote.
 It requires a lot of creativity so do not let the educational system take away from your creative self.
 Never neglect the arts.
 Never neglect your creative lifestyle.
 If you are going to study STEM, get a creative side hustle going to ensure your creative juices remain nice and liquid.

 Seriously, look at the true STEM heroes like Elon Musk and Steve Jobs.
 They were creative as hell.
 They weren’t successful because they work in STEM fields but because of their creativity and critical thinking.
 The people who neglect their creativity end up being minions for those who don’t